carlossg/presentations/2024-11_argocon/index.md

 6k `Rollout` objects

-XX reconciliations per day (XX max per cluster)
+10k reconciliations in average (up to 5k per cluster)

-TODO

 Noticed the controller stuck some times